 Enclosure 2 of the 50.54(f) letter requested each operating power reactor licensee to complete a reevaluation of applicable flood-causing mechanisms at their site using updated flooding hazard information and present-day regulatory guidance and methodologies.
 Licensees were asked to compare their results to the CDB for protection and mitigation from external flood events.
 The NRC developed guidance to conduct the reevaluations (References 6.1 through 6.6).
-The licensee submitted a flood hazard reevaluation report (FHRR) for Byron (Reference 6.7) to the NRC as requested by the 50.54(f) letter.
+The licensee submitted a flood hazard reevaluation report (FHRR) for ANO (Reference 6.7) to the NRC as requested by the 50.54(f) letter.
 Interim actions to protect against the reevaluated flood hazard were not needed.
-A regulatory audit to support the review of the FHRR was not required.
+A regulatory audit to support the review of the FHRR was performed and the results documented in the FHRR staff assessment (Reference 6.11).
 The NRC staff reviewed the FHRR and provided an interim hazard letter (Reference 6.10) to provide feedback on the staff's review of the flooding hazard reevaluations.
 The interim hazard letter was used by the licensee to complete the flood hazard MSA and other flood hazard evaluations.
 Separately, the NRC staff documented the technical bases for its conclusions in the interim hazard letters by issuing a staff assessment (Reference 6.11).